EnTeQuAk/django-orm/doc/source/orm-cache.rst

 * Queryset-level cache.
 * Queryset-byid cache.

-(TODO complete this section)
+The **object-level** cache consists of, maintain data in memory and invalidate this if its modification.
+It is used when making querys with method 'get'.
+And as a weak point, is that it requires you to use at least search by id or pk.

+The **queryset-level** cache keep in memory all the queryset with all the objects it contains.

+The disadvantages:

+ * It is necessary to evaluate fully the queryset so that it can cache.
+ * The invalidation of the queryset-cache only works with 'django-redis' as cache backend.
+   Otherwise, if you insert a new object, the queryset not realize until it expires.

+To fill this gap, this mode `byid`, which in many cases it may be best solution.
+Use two queries: first, to get the ids and the second, for the objects.
+In this way takes a lot more the **object-level** cache.

+In postgresql, the first query is done with cursors database level, which gives you the advantage of not using a lot of memory to store the list of ids!
+In other backends, you can cache the first query with a `True` parameter on `byid` modifier.
+(Example: ``YourModel.objects.all().byid(True)``)

 How to use this cache system?
 -----------------------------

-As a first step we must place as the first application django_orm.cache in INSTALLED_APPS list. (settings.py)

-This will make it automatically assign a manager to the model, which allows the use of cache.
-The automatic assignments are flexible and can be configured through the attribute _options we add to the model.
+As a first step we must place as the first application ``django_orm.cache`` in ``INSTALLED_APPS`` list. (settings.py) This will make it automatically add some methods to the model, which allows the use of cache.

+To use the cache or other characteristic of ``django-orm`` must explicitly use the Manager of ``django-orm``.

 There are also other global confuguraciones our settings can be defined but defined later.